redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-Update 4/12: I made some pretty significant changes.
-I did as much testing as I could.
-I'm going to do more testing later.
+Update 4/13: I'm caught up.
+Not done, but caught up.
+The next thing is a pretty big project related to quests.
+Which I'm going to not going to bother with until the TurtleWoW situation settles.

 This isn't simply a group finder searching chat channels for groups.
 This is a massive chat filtering tool that prevents chat spam and allows you to see only what you want to see.
 Also comes with unlimited Blacklist/Ignore, Chat Logs, Whisper Logs, and a Group Maker tool.